csdms/bmi-geotiff/docs/source/README.rst

 source.
 The library uses several other open source libraries, so a convenient way of building and installing it is within a `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`__.
-After cloning or downloding the *bmi-geotiff* `repository <https://github.com/csdms/bmi-geotiff>`__, change into the repository directory and set up a conda environment with the included environment file:
+After cloning or downloading the *bmi-geotiff* `repository <https://github.com/csdms/bmi-geotiff>`__, change into the repository directory and set up a conda environment with the included environment file: